bkeepers/git-history/article.md

 The `--cached` argument to `git rm` tells git to stage the removal of the file, but to not actually delete the file from the filesystem.

 We can also make other modifications and stage them like we would if we were going to create another commit.
 Amend the previous commit by simply passing the `--amend` flag to `git commit`:

 	$ git commit --amend
 	[master 667f8c9] Add README
 	 1 file changed, 7 insertions(+)
 	 create mode 100644 README.md

-This should open up an editor to allow editing the commit message.
-Looking at the git log, we can see that there is still only one commit, and that commit only has `README.md`.
+Git will open an editor to allow editing the commit message.
+The git log shows that there is still only one commit, and that commit only has `README.md`.

 	$ git log --oneline --stat
 	667f8c9 Add README
 	 README.md | 7 +++++++
 	 1 file changed, 7 insertions(+)

-We've made some progress, let's commit our progress on this article:
+Now that We've made some progress, let's commit our progress on this article:

 	$ git add article.md
 	$ git commit -m 'first draft of amend section'